 The Federal PLUS Loan Program (Parent Loan for Undergraduate Students) is for parents of dependent undergraduate students.
 A credit check is required and will be conducted by the loan servicer.
 The maximum amount that can be borrowed is the lesser of the cost of education or the difference between the cost of education and any outside resources and/or financial aid received.
-The interest is a variable rate and is based on the 91-day Treasury Bill rate, plus 3.1 percent, but will not exceed 9 percent.
-The rate is adjusted once a year on July 1.
+Interest rates vary annually.
+The rate for 2014-15 is 7.21%.
 Repayment begins 60 days after the loan is fully disbursed.
-Completion of the FAFSA is not required for participation in the PLUS Program.
-If you choose not to complete a FAFSA, contact the MSU Office of Financial Aid for further information or to request a PLUS application form.
+Completion of the FAFSA is required for participation in the PLUS Program.